vidmase/aipic/docs/DEPLOYMENT_TROUBLESHOOTING.md

     "Cache-Control" = "no-cache, no-store, must-revalidate"
     "X-Content-Type-Options" = "nosniff"
 ```

+**Important**: Function timeout and memory allocation cannot be configured in `netlify.toml`.
+You need to:
+1. Contact Netlify support to request timeout increase (up to 26 seconds for Pro plans)
+2. The timeout fixes in the API code will still prevent 502 errors by handling timeouts gracefully

 #### 3. Frontend Error Handling
 - Specific error messages for timeout scenarios